ravirun/misfit-ravi/README.md

 ## Key Points to Cover

 1. **Core Theme**
-   - Exploring social media: the world's greatest unpaid internship
+   - Exploring why we treat algorithms like gods
    - Finding the satirical angle
    - Making it relatable and timeless